rizac/gfzreport/gfzreport/templates/network/template.rst

 .. tabularcolumns:: |@{\ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ }|

-.. third, we use a non-standard rst command: tabularrows.
-It hides or shows specific horizontal lines (hlines) to the next generated table in the document.
+.. customize the table horizontal lines via the (NonStandard) tabularrows directive which applies to the next generated table (latex output only).
 You can remove the whole block to show all hlines (default in sphinx).
-   The directive can have two fields 'hline-show' or 'hline-hide' (either one or the other) specifying the indices of the hlines to show/hide.
-The indices are a space-separated list of numbers (first index 0) or python slice notations start:end:step (http://stackoverflow.com/questions/509211/explain-pythons-slice-notation).
+   The directive can have two options, 'hline-show' or 'hline-hide' (*either* one *or* the other) specifying the indices of the hlines to show/hide, separeted by spaces (first index is 0).
+You can also provide python slice notations in the format 'start:end:step' (http://stackoverflow.com/questions/509211/explain-pythons-slice-notation).
    The command is not perfect as it is a hack around a poor sphinx implementation, so you might need to fix the indices if it does not render as you want (especially for tables spanning over multiple pages).
-As an example, we show the first (0) and the last (-1) hlines, and each fourth hline starting from the second one (1::4 which means indices 1,5,9,...)
+As an example, we want to show the first (0) and the last (-1) hlines, and each fourth hline starting from the second one (1::4 which means indices 1,5,9,...)

 .. tabularrows::
    :hline-show: 0 1::4 -1

-..
-Finally, the table directive (preceeded by its label so you can reference it via :numref:`stations_table`).
-In principle, you might want to edit the directive content (the table content) or its argument (the table caption) which as you can see can spanning over several lines (providing as always the correct indentation)
+.. finally, the table directive (preceeded by its label so you can reference it via :numref:`stations_table`).
+In principle, you might want to edit the directive content as any csv file (the table content.
+To provide empty strings, quote them like this: "") or its argument (the table caption) which as you can see can spanning over several lines (providing as always the correct indentation)

 .. _stations_table: